Polyconseil/zbarlight/README.rst

 ZbarLight
 =========

 ``zbarlight`` is a simple wrapper for the zbar library.
-For now, it only allows to read QR codes but contributions, suggestions and pull requests are welcome.
+For now, it can read all zbar supported codes.
+Contributions, suggestions and pull requests are welcome.

 ``zbarlight`` is compatible with Python 2 and Python 3.